rjkviegas/skills-workshops/week-8/designing_restful_routes/README.md

 ### Learning objectives

-1. Describe REST as a pattern for mapping resources to routess.
+1. Describe REST as a pattern for mapping resources to routes.
 2. Explain how to map operations on a resource to a set of RESTful routes.
 3. Map the objects in a domain to a set of RESTful routes.